Polynomial representation of general partial Boolean functions with a single quantum query: Applications of Theorem

 \subsection{Finding new non-trivial examples}

-In 2021, the review paper \cite{Qiuxu2021SPIN} presents a partial Boolean function with exact quantum 1-query complexity which cannot be computed exactly by Deutsch-Jozsa algorithm \cite{Deutsch1992rapidsolution}.
+In 2021, Ref. \cite{Qiuxu2021SPIN} presents a partial Boolean function with $Q_{E}(f)=1$ which cannot be computed exactly by Deutsch-Jozsa algorithm.
 In this subsection we point out that this task can be done by Theorem \ref{Constructiontheorem}, as well.

 Now, we present an example (different from the example of Ref. \cite{Qiuxu2021SPIN}) in the following.
 In Definition \ref{def000}, take $n=3k$, $z_{1}=\cdots=z_{k}=\frac{1}{n}$ and $z_{k+1}=\cdots=z_{n}=\frac{1}{2n}$.
 According to Theorem \ref{Constructiontheorem}, we have